MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/dynamicIpSecurity/denyByConcurrentRequests.md

-Deny by Concurrent Requests <denyByConcurrentRequests> <denyByConcurrentRequests>
+Deny by Concurrent Requests <denyByConcurrentRequests> &lt;denyByConcurrentRequests&gt;
 ====================
 <a id="001"></a>
 ## Overview